jfcrenshaw/wavefront_shape_vs_intensity_experiments/README.md

 By fitting the same donuts with a normal danish model and with a *shape-only* model, we measure how much of each Zernike mode lives in shape vs intensity.

+Note this repo is largely a GPT- and Claude-written refactor of previous (much messier!) code originally written by John Franklin Crenshaw.

 ## What's here

 ```text